Spend management

 Managing an organization-wide procurement process is no easy feat.
 On top of daily demands, procurement leaders must navigate extreme supply chain volatility, cost-reduction expectations, and increasing scrutiny regarding compliance and regulations.

-By getting a deeper understanding of cooperative purchasing and its benefits, you could potentially unlock opportunities to lower costs, drive procurement efficiencies, and improve supplier relationships.
+By getting a deeper understanding of cooperative purchasing and its benefits, you can potentially unlock opportunities to lower costs, drive procurement efficiencies, and improve supplier relationships.

 What is cooperative purchasing?